sboesebeck/ErgodoxLayoutGenerator/README.md

  ## Documentation

- When starting the program (which right now can only be done from an IDE), it will show an empty ErgoDox (or ErgoDox-EZ in that respect)
+ When starting the program, it will show an empty ErgoDox (or ErgoDox-EZ in that respect) layout.
- Layout.
-In the current version, you can set any key you see to a key you can action.
  When you click on a key representation, it will be marked.
-If you now action a key on your keyboard, this key will be recorded there.

- please keep in mind that this is very erarly development stage, so right now this information cannot be stored or otherwise use.
+Rightclicking on it will then show a context menu where you can either assign a key, a macro or similar function when doubleclicking you will either edit the current assignment or assign a key.

+ When you're finished with your layout, you can easily store it as `keamap.c` file.
+You need to specify a _directory_ where you want to store it.
+ The directory should reside in the `qmk-sourcedir`, in order to be able to be compileable.

+ There is a compile button, where you can have your keymap compiled - do not forget to save your changes before trying to compile.

  You can also open an existing keymap file.
 You should sett the QMK-Sourcedir in order to find the keymap more easily.
  This setting will be stored for the next start, so you can easily re-open any keymap you worked on.

  When you click on the Button "open", it will show you the current available layouts in your qmk-sourcedir.
-You need only choose the directory in which the keymap.c file is located.
+You need only choose the directory in which the `keymap.c` file is located.

  After the keymap was parsed and opened you can now see the layout of `BASE`.
 The parsing only works properly, if all layers do have a name (Usually done using `#define` at the top of the file).
 If that is missing, the parsing might (or will) fail.